TeamUnfinite/AliceSPA/README.md

 # AliceSPA
 ##middleware, service and API
-service may implemented a singleton pattern for middleware and DI'ed for API to call it.
+Service may implemented a singleton pattern for middleware and DI'ed for API to call it.